syahrizaldev/webdev-resources/readme.md

 ![Web Dev Resources](./banner.png)

-## Introduction
+## Web Dev Resources

-This is a curated list of essential resources for web developers and indie-hackers trying to build and scale their products, websites, or apps.
+This is a curated list of essential resources for web designers, developers, freelancers, and indie-hackers trying to build and scale their websites, apps, or products.
 It prioritizes **free** and **freemium** options and excludes resources without **free tiers**.

 ## Table of Contents